GKouv89/tt8/README.md

-# 🚀 My Awesome Project
+# 🚀 Transition to 8

 This is a **React Frontend** and **Django Backend** application.